Omar Ochoa Law Firm

 June 27, 2023

 Fire is a constant threat to buildings, particularly in dry parts of Texas.
+Since 2005, the state has endured over 243,000 separate wildfires, burning a staggering 13.9 million total acres.
 Property owners must take great care when choosing insurance to make sure that they are covered in the event of a blaze.
-They must also properly file insurance paperwork if a fire does occur so they can receive the benefits they are entitled to.
+They must also properly file insurance paperwork if a fire does occur, so they can receive the benefits they are entitled to.

-If you own property, the following information will help you understand what to do after a building or house fire to make the claims process go as smoothly as possible.
+If you own property, our trusted fire damage lawyers will help you understand what to do after a building or house fire to make the claims process go as smoothly as possible.

 fire damage insurance claim